 As the premier source for microbial reference strains since 1925, ATCC maintains among the world’s largest collection of bacteria, viruses, yeast, fungi, protists, nucleic acids, and molecular tools.

 Within our holdings are several ATCC special collections and projects representing critical areas of research.
-These collections include high-quality, fully authenticated certified reference materials, global priority superbugs, human microbiome specimens, US National Park Service cultures, and eumycetozoan (slime mold) strains.
+These collections include high-quality, fully authenticated certified reference materials, human microbiome specimens, US National Park Service cultures, and eumycetozoan (slime mold) strains.

 We provide these specialized offerings to support you in your crucial research toward the development of diagnostic assays, therapeutics, and treatments that support global health.
 Explore our rich collections and projects today to find the high-quality materials that will move your research forward.

 ATCC offers the microbial strains and nucleic acids scientists need to study the human microbiome.
 This collection of microorganisms comprises species that were isolated in and on the human body as part of the Human Microbiome Project.

 The strains provided are fully authenticated and characterized, and a majority of the collection has been sequenced as reference genomes for the Human Microbiome Project.
 Explore our collection for cultures isolated from the human skin, oral cavity, nasal cavity, gastrointestinal tract, and urogenital tract.See the collection

 Your scientific research requires biological products of the highest level of quality assurance, accuracy, and traceability.
 However, the inherent variability of biological materials brings unique challenges to establishing standards for in vitro model systems and setting up the ISO-compliant processes to produce them.
 Learn how our certified reference materials offer the reliability you need for incredible research results.Learn More

 From the hot springs of Yellowstone to the deserts of Big Bend National Park—a variety of microorganisms isolated from national parks across the United States are now available through the National Park Service Special Collection.